How to make a 'tube map' cycle network

 You can move nodes around either with your mouse or the arrow keys on your keyboard.
 Holding shift while using the arrow keys moves it more gradually.

-You can also copy and past the train station/hospital symbols to put in place above nodes.
+You can also copy and paste the train station/hospital symbols to put in place above nodes.

 Repeat this until you have a full grid of nodes that now need connecting up with lines.